 The main cities in Sicily here include Catania and Taormina.

 Catania has an international airport.
-It is also a good holiday destination if you don't mind a bit of roughness.
+It is also a good holiday destination if you don't mind a bit of edgy roughness.

 Most tourists, though, come to this area of Sicily to enjoy the beach life.
 For that, they usually head to Taormina.

 This hilltop town is dazzling with its spectacular views.
-And when you descend from the hill you're already on the beach.
+And when you descend from the hill, you're already on the beach.

-To escape the crowds head for the smaller beach resorts in the area.
+To escape the crowds, head for the smaller beach resorts in the area.

 See: